 Layered Shades—A Modern Look

-For bold lines and filtered light, layered shades are a great option.
+For bold lines and filtered light, layered shades are a great option for living room windows.
 Layered shades—sometimes called zebra shades—use alternating translucent and opaque stripes that can be adjusted to block the light.
 They have a modern look that fits well with minimalist décor and can create a bold statement.
 These aren’t the shades you’d choose if you were looking to completely darken a room, but they’re an excellent choice for most living rooms where filtered light and a fresh style are the top goals.

 Roller and Solar Shades